 Civil Society Dialogue

-More than 80 projects involving NGOs and civil society actors are ongoing for a combined amount of over €150 million in EU funding.
-It is important to highlight that most if not all projects work in partnership with various government programmes, schemes and institutions, at various levels, from centre to state, district, block, taluk and village levels.
+The EU seeks to strengthen civil society by facilitating the participation of a wide range of stakeholders, strengthening capacity development processes, promoting social dialogue, facilitating citizens’ active engagement and networking as well as promoting innovation and best practices.
+About 80 projects involving civil society actors are ongoing for a combined amount of over €80 million in EU funding.
+Almost all projects work in direct partnership with various government programmes, schemes and institutions, at various levels, from centre to state, district, block, taluk and village levels.